Howletts Wild Animal Park

 Visitors to Howletts Wild Animal Park can witness world-leading conservation in action this year – all day, every day.

-Howletts Wild Animal Park, Kent’s most successful and multi award winning animal park, offers visitors the chance to experience real conservation, throughout 2017.
+Howletts Wild Animal Park, Kent’s most successful and multi award-winning animal park, offers visitors the chance to experience real conservation.

-Howletts is a breeding sanctuary for some of the most rare and endangered species in the world.
-With over 450 animals and over 50 individual species, plus plenty of new births and arrivals, including adorable baby black rhino, Kasungu - the first black rhino to be born at the park, visitors have the opportunity to see real animals, real close and be part of real conservation in action.
+Howletts is a breeding sanctuary for some of the most rare and endangered species in the world, with over 300 animals across 47 individual species, plus plenty of new births and arrivals.
+See real animals, real close and be part of real conservation in action!

-Home to the world’s largest collection of critically endangered western lowland gorillas and the largest herd of African elephants in the UK, Howletts offers visitors the chance to get up close to Amur tigers, Northern Chinese leopards, lions and wolves in their glass fronted enclosures, and walk with lemurs as the Madagascan favourites explore the branches overhead.
+Home to the world’s largest collection of critically endangered western lowland gorillas and the largest herd of African elephants in the UK, Howletts offers visitors the chance to get up close to Amur tigers, leopards, lions and wolves in their glass fronted enclosures, and walk with lemurs as the Madagascan favourites explore the branches overhead.
+Discover and enjoy the prehistoric wonders of the Animals of The Ice Age through our woodland walk.

 One of the county’s most popular visitor attractions, Howletts has conservation at its heart.
-Visitor's money helps fund the park’s vital work with endangered species and enables the park to return animals back to protected areas of the wild, in conjunction with The Aspinall Foundation.
+Your admission fee helps fund the park’s vital work with endangered species and enables the park to return animals to protected areas of the wild, in conjunction with The Aspinall Foundation.

 Conference / Meeting facilities